Marine Corps Marathon: History

+20th century

 On October 17, 1975, MCM founder Colonel James L. Fowler wrote a memo to his supervisor, Major General Michael P. Ryan, outlining his idea of creating a Marine Corps Reserve Marathon to promote goodwill between the military and the post-Vietnam community.
 Colonel Fowler believed an event like this would showcase the Marine Corps, serve as a recruiting tool, and give local Marines an opportunity to qualify for the Boston Marathon.
 The Marathon also serves as a way to raise money for a wide variety of charities.

 General Ryan embraced the idea of a Marine marathon and submitted it to then Marine Corps Commandant General Louis H. Wilson Jr. for approval.
 With General Wilson's backing, the planning process for the first MCM began.
 With news of the inaugural marathon quickly spreading, Gunnery Sergeant Alex Breckenridge, a member of the 1960 Olympic Marathon Team, soon lent his support.
 With Gunnery Sergeant Breckenridge acting as an ambassador for the marathon effort, local jurisdictions approved of the event.

 Through the efforts of the marathon coordinators and with support from Secretary of the Navy, J. William Middendorf, the inaugural running of the MCM was held on November 7, 1976.
 The 1,175 participants ran a course through northern Virginia and finished at the Marine Corps War Memorial, becoming the first of thousands of MCM runners over a span of 38 years to take the final hill and finish at the Iwo Jima memorial.
 Kenneth Moore of Eugene, Oregon, finished the inaugural event with a time of 2:21:14, becoming the first MCM winner.
-He was awarded a trophy—provided by Secretary Middendorf—for his achievement.
+He was awarded a trophy, provided by Secretary Middendorf. for his achievement.

 Marathon organizers examined the course for the 1977 MCM and secured permits to run through Washington, D.C.
-The new route laid the foundation for the scenic course in place today, starting in Arlington, Virginia, winding its way around key landmarks in the nation's capital, and returning for the traditional finish at the Marine Corps War Memorial.
-With changes to the course and a surge of positive publicity from the first running, the second MCM drew a field of 2,655 runners.
+The new route laid the foundation for the traditional scenic run, starting in Arlington County, Virginia, winding its way around key landmarks in the nation's capital, and returning for the finish at the Marine Corps War Memorial.
+With the changes to the course and a surge of positive publicity from the first running, the second MCM drew a field of 2,655 runners.

-Participation in the MCM steadily increased over the next few years, resulting in a transfer of race coordination from the Marine Corps Reserve to active-duty Marines at Marine Barracks, Washington, D.C.
-Shortly thereafter, even more growth necessitated a move south to Marine Corps Base Quantico in 1982, where the MCM headquarters remains today.
+Participation in the MCM steadily increased over the next few years, resulting in a transfer of race coordination from the Marine Corps Reserve to active-duty Marines at Marine Barracks.
+Shortly thereafter, even more growth necessitated a move south to Marine Corps Base Quantico in 1982, where the MCM headquarters remains.

 Additions to MCM weekend include the MCM10K, starting at the National Mall and finishing at the Iwo Jima monument; the MCM Kids Run, a 1 mi event held one day prior to the MCM; and the MCM Forward, where Marines stationed throughout the world participate in a satellite 26.2 mi run simultaneously with the MCM.
 The MCM and all associated events continue to promote physical fitness, generate community goodwill and showcase the organizational skills of the United States Marine Corps.